ibm-cloud-docs/codeengine/faq.md

 A project is a grouping of {{site.data.keyword.codeengineshort}} entities such as applications, jobs, and builds.
 Projects are used to manage resources and provide access to its entities.
 A project provides the following items:<ul><li>Provides a unique namespace for entity names.</li><li> Manages access to project resources (inbound access).</li><li> Manages access to backing services, registries, and repositories (outbound access).</li><li> Has an automatically generated certificate for Transport Layer Service (TLS).</li></ul>

-A project is based on a Kubernetes namespace and the name of your project must be unique within your {{site.data.keyword.cloud}} resource group, user account, and region.
+A project is based on a Kubernetes namespace.
+The name of your project must be unique within your {{site.data.keyword.cloud}} resource group, user account, and region.

 For more information about projects, see [Manage projects](/docs/codeengine?topic=codeengine-manage-project).